An old tobacco town puts its historic structures to a new, modern use

 “If you were here ten years ago, it would have been obvious that we were a mill town without a mill,” Rick Barker, a Danville native and entrepreneur who is now a downtown developer of historic properties, told me this month.
 “Now we’re becoming something else.”

 What is that something?
-The purpose of this dispatch is give a few illustrations of a city in the middle of becoming, and some brief background on work that’s been done and work that remains.
+The purpose of this dispatch is to give a few illustrations of a city in the middle of becoming, and some brief background on work that’s been done and work that remains.

 1) How it started.
 “I think where things really got going was when we finally tore down the Downtowner,” Karl Stauber told me early this month.

-Note: Editor’s Note: This article is part of a series about the gay-rights movement and the 50th anniversary of the Stonewall uprising.